 Kentucky Marijuana Laws

-It is illegal to cultivate marijuana plants, in Kentucky.
-This includes planting, cultivating, or harvesting marijuana with the intent to sell or transfer it.
+It's illegal to cultivate marijuana plants in Kentucky with the intent to sell or transfer it.
 A person who possesses five or more plants is presumed to be cultivating with the intent to sell.
 Penalties vary according to the violation.

 • Four or fewer plants.
 A first offense is a class A misdemeanor punishable with a fine of up to $500, up to 12 months in jail, or both.
 Second and subsequent offenses are class D felonies, punishable with a fine of between $1,000 and $10,000, between one and five years in prison, or both.